Performance of the Endcap Time-of-Flight detector in the STAR beam-energy scan: eTOF Performance

 \subsection{Geometric acceptance}

-To orient the reader, Fig.~\ref{fig:acceptance_and_mass}(a) shows the measured acceptance of the STAR TOF systems as a function of transverse momentum, $p_T$, and rapidity of protons ($y$).
+To orient the reader, Fig.~\ref{fig:acceptance}(a) shows the measured acceptance of the STAR TOF systems as a function of transverse momentum, $p_T$, and rapidity of protons ($y$).
 A gap can be seen between eTOF and bTOF which is the result of a physical gap between the two systems, as illustrated in ~Fig.~\ref{fig:etof_yz}. $y_{cm}$ denotes the center-of-mass rapidity in the laboratory frame. $y_{cm}$ increases with beam energy to higher $\eta$ regions of the detector.
-Also shown in red is midrapidity, $y_{cm}=0$, for a number of center-of-mass energies (3.2, 4.5 and 7.7 GeV from left to right).
 It is seen that midrapidity at 4.5 GeV and greater is only covered by eTOF, making eTOF critical for physics analysis at these energies.
-Figure~\ref{fig:accPhiRad} depicts the eTOF acceptance in pseudorapidity vs. azimuthal angle in FXT geometry. eTOF also extends the pseudorapidity coverage of the central barrel in the collider configuration, extending the particle identification from $\eta < 1.5$ to $\eta < 2.17$ in FXT mode.
-Fig.~\ref{fig:acceptance_and_mass} (b) shows the mass distribution extracted by eTOF for psoitively charged pions, kaons, protons, deuterons, and tritons.
-Particle peaks are well separated, and begin to merge at higher momentum due to the time resolution.
+Figure~\ref{fig:acceptance}(b) depicts the eTOF acceptance in pseudorapidity vs. azimuthal angle in FXT geometry.
+The inclusion of eTOF also extends the pseudorapidity coverage of the central barrel in the collider configuration, extending the particle identification from $\eta < 1.5$ to $\eta < 2.17$ in FXT mode.
+Fig.~\ref{fig:mass} shows the mass distribution extracted by eTOF for positively charged pions, kaons, protons, deuterons, and tritons.
+Particle mass peaks are well separated at low momentum but begin to merge at higher momentum due to the finite time resolution and saturation of the particle velocity.